danielchristiancazares/freespace2/docs/QA_REVIEW.md

 - `VulkanRenderingSession::applyDynamicState()` no longer overwrites viewport at render-pass begin, so engine-driven viewport changes (e.g. HTL target monitor) remain effective.

+### Vulkan scissor rects are always spec-valid (no negative offsets)

+- Some engine paths can produce negative clip origins (e.g., HUD jitter).
+Vulkan requires `vkCmdSetScissor` offsets to be non-negative, so Vulkan clamps the clip scissor to the current framebuffer extent before issuing `vkCmdSetScissor` (`code/graphics/vulkan/VulkanClip.h`).

+### bmpman handle reuse is safe (GPU cache drops on release)

+- Vulkan implements the `gr_bm_free_data(slot, release=true)` hook to immediately drop any Vulkan-side mapping for that bitmap handle, preventing stale-GPU-state collisions when bmpman reuses freed handles for new allocations (notably RTT).
+- `VulkanTextureManager::createRenderTarget()` is robust to stale state and will retire any existing mapping for that handle rather than failing.

 ## Medium

 - Vulkan shader coverage is still incomplete: `VulkanLayoutContracts` declares shader types that are not mapped in